mantognini/sftools/README.md

 Bunch of tools for SFML 2.0 application development.

-It's a header-only library written in C++03 to keep maximum compatibility with most compilers.
+It's a header-only library written mostly in C++98 to keep maximum compatibility with most compilers (some extensions needs C++11 though).

 Have a look at [sftools' website](http://mantognini.github.com/sftools/) for downloads, installation instruction, documentation and tutorials.